iforgotmysocks/CaravanAdventures/README.md

 Welcome to the beta for Caravan Adventures.
 As always, please backup your savegames.
 I'm glad for any feedback and bugs you may find or can provide. :)

-Caravan Adventures aims to transform traveling around the world into a fun adventure by stripping away all the little annoying things that require alot of micro management or just aren't fun.
-It also provides the player with a few reasons to travel.
+Caravan Adventures aims to transform traveling around the world into a real adventure by providing new features to replace the annoying micromanagement, make traveling more fun and give you a sense of purpose doing so.
 Quick heads-up, about 25% of this mod's content is the Storyline, which requires Royalty.
 Everything else can be used without it, don't worry.

-Let me give you an overview over what this mod provides:
+Feedback would be amazing, please join our <a href="https://discord.gg/KwaRubs2kx">discord</a> and let us know what you think.
+Thanks guys!

-(All categories can be enabled or disabled and further configured to your liking in the mod's settings)
+All mod details available in the <a href="https://github.com/iforgotmysocks/CaravanAdventuresWiki/wiki"Mod's Wikipedia</a>

 <br>

 ## Automatic Camp Setup
 * Settle on tiles by having ur pawns set up a camp first, before you even get involved.
 * If you prepared and have enough spacer tent supplies, you will be able to stay in high quality camp sites, if not, ur pawns will divert to make shift materials.
-* You pawns automatically build enough tents for your individual number of travelers and prisoners.
+* Your pawns automatically build enough tents for your individual number of travelers and prisoners.
 Pawns also choose their tents based on their relationship.
-* Choose to either leave the bulk of most items strapped to your animals or create enough storage tents, so all your equipment is tugged away "savely".
+* Choose to either leave the bulk of most items strapped to your animals or create enough storage tents, so all your equipment is tugged away "safely".
 * Choose to preapply basic jobs, like creating a set of fresh clothes, butcher animals or grill some stakes
 * Leave the camp site immediately if you want to, just for the impatient ones